Improving organic click-through-rate is a classical chicken and egg problem.

 The good news is that you can write engaging titles without becoming an expert copywriter; thanks to some battle-tested copywriting strategies.
 These strategies can help you write eye-catching titles that can draw clicks to your website.

-- Sprinkle emotion in your title (use words like amazing, awesome, insane, shocking, etc.)
+c) Make it click worthy: Sprinkle emotion in your title (use words like amazing, awesome, insane, shocking, etc.) without being deceptive.